-Our 7% convertible note contains warrants and provisions that could limit our ability to repay the note in shares of common stock and should the note be repaid in stock, shareholders could experience significant dilution
+Our 7% convertible note contains warrants and provisions that could limit our ability to repay the note in shares of common stock and should the note be repaid in stock, shareholders could experience significant dilution.

-On April 4, 2012, we entered into a Securities Purchase Agreement with an affiliate of Heights Capital whereby we sold an aggregate of \$25 million of unsecured senior convertible notes and a warrant to purchase 3,094,060 shares of common stock at \$5.45 per share.
-Additionally, subject to the satisfaction of certain conditions, we have the right to require Heights to purchase an additional \$15 million of unsecured senior convertible notes and a warrant to purchase additional \$15 million of unsecured senior convertible notes and a warrant to purchase additional shares of our common stock.
-The convertible notes contain a provision to allow us to repay the notes in shares of our common stock based on a price per share that is 85% of the market price at the time of each payment, as defined, subject to certain price and volume conditions.
-Repayment of the notes in shares of common stock could have an adverse effect on our stock price and would dilute your ownership of the company.
+On April 4, 2012, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with an affiliate of Heights Capital Management whereby we sold a \$25 million unsecured senior convertible note (the "Initial Note") and a warrant to purchase 3,094,060 shares of common stock at \$5.45 per share.
+On December 20, 2012, we entered into an amendment to the Purchase Agreement which, among other provisions, exchanged the Initial Note for a new unsecured, senior note (the "Exchanged Note") and provided for a new conversion price of \$3.19 per share.
+The Exchanged Note contains a provision to allow us to repay the note in shares of our common stock based on a price per share that is 85% of the market price at the time of each payment, as defined, subject to certain price and volume conditions.
+As of March 31, 2013, the remaining principal balance of the Exchanged Note was \$15.4 million.
+Principal and interest payments during fiscal 2012 were made entirely in shares of our common stock.
+Additional repayment of the Exchanged Note in shares of common stock could have an adverse effect on our stock price and would dilute your ownership of the company.
 Moreover, should the warrants be exercised, your ownership in our company will be further diluted.
-Our liquidity may be adversely affected should we not meet the price and volume conditions under the notes and are required to repay the notes in cash.
+Our liquidity may be adversely affected if we do not meet the price and volume conditions under the Exchanged Note and therefore are required to repay it in cash.